BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 ### Blind Signature Verification

 This operation validates a blind BBS signature (`signature`), given the Signer's public key (`PK`), a header (`header`), a set of known to the Signer messages (`messages`) and if used, a set of committed messages (`committed_messages`), the `prover_blind` as returned by the `Commit` operation ((#commitment-computation)) and a blind factor supplied by the Signer (`signer_blind`).

+This operation makes use of the `CoreVerify` operation as defined in [Section 3.6.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-coreverify) of [@!I-D.irtf-cfrg-bbs-signatures].

 ```
 result = Verify(PK, signature, header, messages, committed_messages,